RustRover 2024.3 Help

 Share run/debug configurations

-For these purposes, RustRover provides a mechanism to store your run/debug configurations as project files and share them through VCS.
-The same mechanism can also be used when you want to send your configuration as a file to someone else.
-This saves a lot of time as run/debug configurations sometimes get sophisticated, and keeping them in sync manually would be tedious and error-prone.
+RustRover provides a mechanism to store your run/debug configurations as project files and share them through VCS.
+The same mechanism can also be used when you want to send your configuration as a file to someone else, create a local backup of your run/debug configurations, or import them from a file.

 1. Go to Run | Edit Configurations.
 Alternatively, press Alt+Shift+F10, then 0.